 In his book, Originals: How Non-Conformists Move the World, Adam Grant discusses how those who are not risk-takers can drive progress.
 Grant’s findings revealed original people are not “big risk-takers.”
 Rather than leaping before they look, many innovators carefully plan for their successes.

 Though innovators believe in their creations, they feel doubt and fear about the possible outcomes.
 They recognize there is something to learn from every experience, and see their lack of risk-taking as an opportunity.
 Here are five ways risk-averse thinking can lead to success.

 Set aside time to talk to people within your organization.
 Learn about their jobs and ask them for ideas about improving processes within the organization.
 You may even get new product ideas.

 Talking to people gives you an opportunity to find out what is working and what is not.
 It allows you to plan for future innovations and involve employees from different departments.

 Taking risks can result in failure, but with the right research, this can be avoided.
 Weight the pros and cons of the risk you want to take, and consider all the factors involved.

 Collect ideas and discuss their viability with your team.
 Gather information from your team members about why some ideas work and others do not.

 When developing an innovation strategy, focus on the values of your organization.
 Understand who you serve, and concentrate on ideas that will improve your products and services.

-Focusing on values promotes free-thinking.
-It creates an atmosphere where employees are free to express thoughts and new ideas.
+Focusing on values promotes free thinking.
+It creates an atmosphere where employees are free to express their thoughts and new ideas.

 New ideas introduce new ways of thinking.
 Diverse experiences contribute to innovation and offer various perspectives.